CpuID/ec2-sg-mangler/README.md

 respectively.
 The EC2 instances in question may be a single instance (such as the current instance, determined via the EC2 metadata service), or all EC2 instance public IP addresses for a given Auto Scaling Group.

+It is designed to be idempotent, if the IP list matches the Security Group, no changes will be made.

 Note this utility assumes [ClassicLink](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html) is not an option for whatever reason (eg. you are using 10.x/8 subnets within your VPCs), in such a scenario this utility would not be required theoretically.

+# Use Cases

+The initial design of this utility was to run within Docker containers, just prior to starting the required application that needed access to a remote resource in EC2-Classic.
+The Docker hosts all residing within an EC2 Auto Scaling Group.

 # Limitations